YofiY/z2zlib-proposal/z2zlib-proposal.md

 z2zlib: A Formalization and TypeScript API for P2P State Channels on Mina Protocol

 ## Project Background
-The Mina Protocol offers unique capabilities for zero-knowledge proofs and recursive proving, opening new possibilities for scalable and privacy-preserving decentralized applications.
-However, the current paradigm of interaction with smart contracts for every state transition introduces unnecessary delays and inefficiencies, particularly in multi-actor applications like games or complex DeFi protocols.

-This project, z2zlib, builds upon a hackathon project where I developed a dice betting game.
-The initial version required interactions with a smart contract for every game state transition, highlighting the limitations of this approach in terms of user experience and efficiency.

-z2zlib aims to leverage Mina's infinite recursive proving capabilities to develop a peer-to-peer state channel infrastructure.
-This library will enable developers to build decentralized applications where actors can interact in a zero-trust setup, peer-to-peer, with optional dispute settlement using zkApp smart contracts.
+This project will aim at levraging Mina's unique infinite recursive proving capabilities for the development of a peer-to-peer state channel infrastructure.
+This library will allow developers to build decentralized apps such as multiplayer on-chain games where actors will be able to interact in a zero-trust setup, peer-to-peer and optionally settle disputes using a zkApp smart contracts.

+This project proposal builds upon a hackathon project in which I developed a dice betting game.
+The initial version of this game necessitated interactions with a smart contract for every game state transition.
+However, a significant limitation of this architecture was the unecessary use of the consensus layer of Mina at each intermediate interactions, which introduced substantial delays between each player's actions.
+An alternative to this architecture would have been to have the players set up a state channel through which they would exchange proofs for each state transition and eventually settling with a smart contract using sending out the proof of winning state.

 ## Proposal Overview